Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unblocking bank capital flows for Vietnamese startups

-Resolution No. 68-NQ/TW identifies private economic development as a pillar of the national economy, in which commercial banks play an important role in facilitating businesses to access green and sustainable capital sources.
+Resolution No. 68-NQ/TW identifies private economic development as a pillar of the country's economy, in which commercial banks play an important role in creating conditions for businesses to access green and sustainable capital sources.
 However, for small and medium enterprises, especially startups, accessing capital sources for business development requires a more open and innovative perspective.
 Regarding this issue, Banking Times reporter interviewed Mr. Pham Hong Hai, General Director of Orient Commercial Bank (OCB).

 Thời báo Ngân hàngThời báo Ngân hàng28/07/2025